Initial Funding Year: FY 2007-2008

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in June 2014; the courthouse is scheduled for completion in fall 2016.
+Construction started in May 2014; the courthouse is scheduled for completion in fourth quarter 2017.
 This schedule is subject to change.

 What are the Judicial Council's policies with regard to local hiring and purchasing during design and construction?
 How will members of the public find out about these opportunities?